SkrapecMateja/ChargingStations/README.md

 1. Clone the repository: https://github.com/SkrapecMateja/ChargingStations
 2. open ChargingStations.xcodeproj in Xcode (created in Xcode 16.4)
 3. Build on a simulator running iOS 18 or more:
     - There is a gpx file that can mock of Oerlikon office location.
-Check if it's assigned in the target:
+It can be assigned in the target:
         1. Open Chargins Stations -> Edit Scheme -> Run -> Options
         2. For defaultLocation choose 'gpxZurich'
 4. To run on a device running iOS 18 or more, you will have to 'Trust the developer':